-Having a SEO plugin is extremely useful especially if you find it difficult to keep up with all the regular Google algorithm updates.
-Plugin creators will usually update their plugins to keep them updated with the latests Google updates to give the best recommendations to their users.
+Having an SEO plugin is extremely useful especially if you find it difficult to keep up with all the regular Google algorithm updates.
+Plugin creators will usually update their plugins to keep them updated with the latest Google updates to give the best recommendations to their users.

 The PRO version of RankMath allows us to have analytics for our keywords and our ranking directly in our WordPress dashboard.
-There are a lot of advantages of the PRO plugin but the best feature is definitely the support for the structured data, which adds Schema code in your website, resulting in rich search results, better CTR and more traffic.
+There are a lot of advantages of the PRO plugin but the best feature is definitely the support for the structured data, which adds Schema code to your website, resulting in rich search results, better CTR, and more traffic.

-If you have a WooCommerce store and want your products to also rank on Google then you are going to need to start writing product descriptions which are optimised with the relevant keywords.
+If you have a WooCommerce store and want your products to also rank on Google then you are going to need to start writing product descriptions that are optimized with the relevant keywords.

-A good practice for your product descriptions to work towards optimising your website for traffic is to write original content.
+A good practice for your product descriptions to work towards optimizing your website for traffic is to write original content.
 Content will always be king.
-Avoid copy pasting manufacturers descriptions in your products descriptions; This is the best way to shoot a bullet in your own leg.
+Avoid copying and pasting manufacturers’ descriptions in your products descriptions; This is the best way to shoot a bullet in your own leg.

 Write a compelling copy with buyer intent and keywords in mind.
 Think of information your clients would want to have about the products.
 Create a bullet point list for certain characteristics to make it easy to scan through.
 A good length for your copy would be anywhere between 500-650 words to make sure Google does not flag your product page as “Thin content”.

 Each page of your WordPress website can be optimized with specific keywords.
 Usually, landing pages and contact pages do not have a lot of pf content by default.
 However, you can be creative and use some keywords to try and have these pages rank on google.